Origins of the name

 The story of this generation of the Carpenter family was made difficult to compile due to a great deal of confusing and somewhat inaccurate information in both internet and official resources.
 There were records of what appeared to be three different and distinct men named Cyrus Carpenter.
 We can thank the detective work of Marilyn Copeland for ascertaining that Cyrus S, Cyrus Stacy, and Cyrus T, are, indeed all the same person.
 The issue was further confused with alternate spellings of Cyrus.
 The story was also made confusing by the name(s) of his spouse(s) and the names and numbers of his children.
 The following is as accurate as we can determine although some information is still missing.

 Cyrus Stacy Carpenter was born 14 Apr 1798 in Vermont and was brought to Franklin, Co, Ohio by his parents in 1809.
 According to the Ohio Marriage record he married Eliza S. Hunt on February 22, 1824.
 Cyrus' father, Justice of the Peace, Ruben Carpenter presided at the marriage.
-We know nothing of her or her family See Our Family Mysteries for more about Eliza.
-We can only assume that she was of one of the several families who relocated from Vermont to Franklin, Co., Ohio in 1809.
-Cyrus was a preacher, probably Methodist circuit rider with no home parish.
+See The Hunt Family for more about Eliza.
+Cyrus was a preacher, a Methodist circuit rider with no home parish.
 In the 1850 census he is also listed as a cooper (barrel maker)

 We know of two children of Cyrus and Eliza.
 Emily was born in 1825 and died 29 Nov 1827.
 Harriet E (Elvira ?) was born about 1832.
 There may have been yet another child of this marriage because the minister that traveled with Cyrus during the year 1830 said that Cyrus traveled with his wife and young child.
 But we find no other evidence of this child.
 It does not appear in the 1850 census and may have died before then or, since the child was at least 20 years old, may have either just moved out or married by then.
 This first marriage ended with the death of Eliza sometime before 1850.